demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

     | Outgoing | Any changes in Cortex XSOAR incidents will be reflected in XSOAR Mirroring events (outgoing mirrored fields). |
     | Incoming And Outgoing | Changes in Cortex XSOAR incidents and XSOAR Mirroring events will be reflected in both directions.
    Newly fetched incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.

+   **Important Note:** To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and XSOAR Mirroring.

 6. Click **Test** to ensure that you can communicate with the Cortex XSOAR tenant.